svirinvictoria/Simple-context/README.md

 # Simple-context
-using useContext instead of props.
+Using useContext instead of props.
+Sending data fom grandson to father and grandfather.